-Gratitude Canada 150 Limited Edition
+Gratitude Canada 150 LE

 Our officially licensed tribute to 150 years of Canada.
 A solid Sitka Spruce top and book matched Mahogany back and sides trimmed with Maple binding.
 The 12 fret marker is the Canada 150 inlaid in the official design font.
+A slim neck profile, perfectly level frets and low string action give the guitar an almost electric guitar playability.

 We like to think that we're more than just ‘another guitar company’.
 This year, Canada will be holding its 150th celebration and we've decided to join the festivities!